DARWICHAli/projet_integrateur/README.md

 ## Play the game

-unzip the files in the desired directory
+unzip the files of the "proto1.zip" archive in the desired directory
 launch a console
 get into the directory with the console (`cd` command)
 type